bardhprenkaj/HANSEL/README.md

 eval_manager.evaluate()
 ```

-Once the result json files are generated it is possible to use the report_dynamic_stats.py module to generate a json file with the results of the dynamic experiments.
+Once the result JSON files are generated, it is possible to use the report_dynamic_stats.py module to generate a JSON file with the results of the dynamic experiments.